SneakCustoms/SneakCustoms/readme.txt

 When its standard it will just update the texture and the skinclass in the database.
 When you apply a new custom skin it will add an entry to the sneak_customs database.
 On server start the fn_Sneak_postInit.sqf will compare every spawned vehicle with my custom database and update the skin to make custom skins persistent.
+When you revert back to a standard skin the entry in the custom databse will be deleted and value is stored in the standard database.